ai/pages.js/README.md

 ### Loading

-When Pages,js load new page by AJAX it set `page-loading` class to body and trigger `page-loading` event on it.
-When page will be loaded, `page-loading` class will be removed and `page-loaded` event will be triggered.
+When Pages.js load new page by AJAX it sets `page-loading` class to body and trigger `page-loading` event on it.
+When page is loaded, `page-loading` class will be removed and `page-loaded` event will be triggered.

 ```css